What Is an MSc Degree, and Should You Get One?

 How does an MSc degree compare to other master's level degrees?

-The MSc is a master's level course, whereas the MSci combines bachelor's and master's level courses.
-The MSc degree focuses on STEM or other non-humanities subjects, while the Master of Arts (MA) is geared towards creative and analytical subjects.
-The term 'MSc' is more commonly used in Europe and India and varies slightly from the US version of the MS.
+The MSc is a master's level course, whereas the Master in Science (MSci) combines bachelor's and master's level courses.
+The MSc degree focuses on STEM or other non-humanities subjects, while the Master of Arts (MA) centers on creative and analytical subjects.
+The term “MSc” is more commonly used in Europe and India and varies slightly from the US version of the MS.

 MSc vs. MSci